Skip to Content

 Kids love the Church Street Marketplace!

-Church Street is a pedestrian-only, open-air shopping experience, which is also the hub of Burlington.
-You’ll find independently-owned boutiques, some bigger chain stores, fabulous coffee shops, eclectic dining with outdoor seating, and a whole lotta people.
+Church Street is a pedestrian-only, open-air shopping experience and the hub of Burlington.
+It features independently owned boutiques, some bigger chain stores, fabulous coffee shops, eclectic dining with outdoor seating, and a whole lot of people.

 Learn about the Natural History of Vermont’s Primal Sea at the ECHO Center